Pepelocotango/QlistGoStyle_and_AdjustImage_Lua_scripts/README.md

 ## Description [EN]
 # QlistGoStyle_and_AdjustImage_Lua_scripts
-This repository contains Lua scripts designed for OBS Studio, focused on managing live presentations and shows.

-# Lua Scripts for OBS Studio in Live Presentations

 This repository contains two Lua scripts designed to enhance the user experience of OBS Studio in live presentations, such as theater, conferences, and other live events.